Mrinmax/CPP/README.md

 # CPP
-DS Algo with C++
+#DS Algo with C++
-This repository contains implementations of various data structures and algorithms in different programming languages.
-It serves as a resource for learning and practicing data structures and algorithms.
+<p>This repository contains implementations of various data structures and algorithms in different programming languages.
+It serves as a resource for learning and practicing data structures and algorithms.</p>

-Table of Contents
+#Table of Contents
 Introduction
 Data Structures
 Algorithms